cnkz/kaz-image-craft/README.md

   - Crop images to any size or aspect ratio
   - Rotate at any angle using an intuitive rotation dial:
     - The outer ring lets you freely rotate the image by dragging it in a circular motion.

-    - The inner circle allows you to move the rotation center anywhere on the image, so you can rotate around any custom point instead of just the center.
+    - The inner circle allows you to move the rotation center anywhere on the image.
-  - Drag the rotation center to any point on the image
   - Flip horizontally or vertically
 - ♻️ **Reset** to the original image
 - 🗃️ **Manage multiple images** per input field